Monthly Round-up: February 2017

 Myrmidon’s topics for social conversation (if you are logged in you can click on the image to go to the thread):

-If you have not recently looked at the CHS YouTube channel, you might like to know about the series of CHS Dialogues.
+If you have not recently looked at the Center for Hellenic Studies YouTube channel, you might like to know about the series of Dialogues.
 Here are a couple of examples which were recorded with reference to the current iteration of HeroesX and cover topics of wider interest.